 Acclaimed as a potential champion on the strength of his Derby victory, Divide and Rule gave lie to such extravagant encomiums in his two appearances in Melbourne that spring; he could only finish sixth in the W.S.
 Cox Plate at Moonee Valley and seven days later ran an inglorious third last in the Victoria Derby, each race being won by the brilliant Daryl’s Joy.
 What a vintage season 1969-70 was for three-year-old colts!
 Daryl’s Joy, a prepossessing brown colt by Hyperion’s grandson, Stunning, from Rutha, and bred in New Zealand by Mr W. S. Bellerby at Martinborough in the Wellington Region of the North Island, he had cost just $1100 when sold as a yearling at the New Zealand National Sales in January 1968.
 Owned by Dr R. C. Goh of Singapore, Daryl’s Joy had been placed in the stables of Syd Brown and was an exceptional two-year-old.
 The horse started fourteen times in his first season for seven wins, five seconds, and two thirds.
 During the first half of that juvenile season, Daryl’s Joy looked very good rather than outstanding when he only managed to win twice.
 However, the autumn on the North Island proved a revelation when the Stunning colt won the Au.R.C.
 Eclipse Stakes, We.R.C.
 Wakefield Challenge Stakes, Ma.R.C.
 Sires’ Produce Stakes, the Au.R.C Great Northern Champagne Stakes, and the Au.R.C.
 Ellerslie Sires’ Produce Stakes.

 Syd Brown’s stables that season not only sheltered the best two-year-old colt in the Dominion but the best two-year-old filly as well in Wood Court Inn.
 How Brown managed to secure the owners of these two outstanding racehorses as stable clients is again an illustration of being in the right place at the right time.
 Brown had met Robert Goh, the owner of Daryl’s Joy when the Singapore/Malaysian businessman attended the Asian Racing Conference in Wellington the year before.
 Also in attendance at the conference was another Malaysian, Lee Kok Chee, who expressed an interest in racing a horse in New Zealand.
 Accordingly, Brown purchased the little Pakistan II filly out of the Boissier mare, Causeway, on his behalf, and, registered as Wood Court Inn, she won six of her eight starts as a juvenile.
 Little wonder, then, with such success among the two-year-olds that Syd Brown won the New Zealand trainers’ premiership that season.
-And, of course, it was no surprise when Brown elected for a 1969 spring campaign in Melbourne with his two star gallopers.
+And, of course, it was no surprise when Brown elected for a 1969 spring campaign in Melbourne with both of his star gallopers.
 Accompanying them was an older weight-for-age horse in Hamua, and over the course of six weeks, Brown’s triumvirate won almost $100,000.
 Apart from Daryl’s Joy’s two victories, Wood Court Inn won the Caulfield One Thousand Guineas and Hamua the Caulfield Stakes.

 Some V.R.C Spring Meetings are more memorable than others and as impressive as Daryl’s Joy was in taking out the Victoria Derby and leaving Divide and Rule in his wake, it was another three-year-old that stole the show that year at Flemington.
 I refer, of course, to Vain.
 On the first day, this brilliant son of Wilkes won the V.R.C.
 Craven ‘A’ Stakes by twelve lengths.
 On the third day, he won the Linlithgow Stakes by six lengths and in so doing established a new record for seven furlongs at Flemington.
 And then on the fourth day, carrying no less than 8 st. 10lb, Vain won the George Adams Handicap over the mile.
 For those in attendance at Flemington that week, it was a privilege to bear witness.
 What a prospect seemed in store for sportsmen in the autumn with such cracking three-year-olds in our midst.
 However, sadly, too often horse racing consists of fleeting moments of greatness and that V.R.C.
 Spring Meeting is a case in point.
 The George Adams Handicap proved to be Vain’s last race.
 The horse always had a weakness in his near fetlock joint as a result of an accident in the paddock as a foal.
 It hadn’t been a problem until he struck himself in a gallop at Mentone when being prepared for his reappearance in the William Reid Stakes at Moonee Valley in late January.
 He was immediately retired to stand stallion duties at the Widden Stud.
 The Victoria Derby also happened to be the last race on Australian soil for Daryl’s Joy.
 Soon after he was sold to race in America.
 He proved successful there too, winning six races from seven starts including the prestigious Santa Anita Oak Tree Stakes at weight-for-age.